 Sauvé / Côte-Vertu BRT

-The work will be carried out in partnership with the City of Montréal to combine other work within the same period and reduce impacts on nearby residents and vehicle traffic.
+Since 2019, the work was carried out in partnership with the City of Montréal to combine other work within the same period and reduce impacts on nearby residents and vehicle traffic.

 Click on map to enlarge